Linoleum

 Linoleum is a floor covering made from materials such as solidified linseed oil (linoxyn), pine resin, ground cork dust, sawdust, and mineral fillers such as calcium carbonate, most commonly on a hessian or canvas backing.
 Pigments are often added to the materials to create the desired color finish.
 Due to the pigment being mixed directly into the linoleum cement, the finished color of the tile remains visible even after years of wear.
 In the past some of these pigments were iron oxide, red lead or lithopone.

-Commercially, the material has been largely replaced by sheet vinyl flooring, a plastic alternative made of polyvinyl-chloride.
-In the UK and Australia this plastic alternative is often still referred to as "lino".
+It gained popularity as a flooring option in the late 19th century and is still used today.
+Commercially, the material has been largely replaced by sheet vinyl flooring, a plastic alternative made of polyvinyl-chloride, though many still call it linoleum.
+This is mainly due to the fact that its plastic counterpart is less costly and much faster to produce.

 The finest linoleum floors, known as "inlaid", are extremely durable, and are made by joining and inlaying solid pieces of linoleum.
 Cheaper patterned linoleum comes in different grades or gauges, and is printed with thinner layers which are more prone to wear and tear.
 High-quality linoleum is flexible and thus can be used in buildings where a more rigid material (such as ceramic tile) would crack.

 Chemistry

 Chemical reactions associated with crosslinking of drying oils, the process that produces linoleum.

+Representative fat found in a drying oil.
+The triester is derived from three different unsaturated fatty acids, linoleic (top), alpha-linolenic (middle), and oleic acids (bottom).
+The order of drying rate is alpha-linolenic > linoleic > oleic acid, reflecting their degree of unsaturation.

 Linoleum in essence consists of two components, a polymerized organic compound and a collection of fillers, pigments, and catalysts.
 The polymerized precursors are rich in polyunsaturated fats, especially derivatives of linoleic acid and alpha-linolenic acid.
 Such fats are called drying oils because they "dry" (harden) upon exposure to the oxygen in air.
 The drying process results in cross-linking of the fat molecules.
 This cross-linking process is often slow, thus catalysts and heat are applied to give a durable material.
 During this cross-linking, fillers and pigments are mixed with the resin.